2020PB/police-brutality/all-locations.md

 Richmond was no longer under curfew restrictions at this time.

+In addition, one protestor's phone was shot.
+Police also appear to deploy pepper spray about an hour after the initial shots.

-tags: tear-gas, rubber-bullet, shoot, protester
+tags: tear-gas, rubber-bullet, shoot, protester, property-destruction, pepper-spray, spray

 id: va-richmond-5